WSU-CDSC/hashcheck/README.md

 `gem install gmail && gem install os` (Install required Ruby libraries).

 Move the file hashdeep64.exe that is supplied with this repository into a folder that is on your 'Environment Variable' path.
+Alternatively, if the included hashdeep64.exe file is left in the same directory as the 'hashcheck' script, it will be found and used by the script.

 ### Mac Installation